turbot/steampipe-mod-azure-perimeter/perimeter/docs/public_access_containers.md

 This benchmark checks for Azure container resources that may have public access enabled, including:

+- AKS clusters with public API server endpoints instead of private endpoints
 - Container registries with public network access enabled
-- AKS clusters with API server endpoints accessible from the public internet
-- Container instances with public IP addresses

-Publicly accessible container resources can expose sensitive data and services if not properly secured.
+Container services with public access can be targeted by attackers.
+For AKS clusters, the API server is particularly sensitive as it controls the entire Kubernetes environment.
+For container registries, public access may expose container images and allow unauthorized pulls or potentially pushes.